Totoual/oef-sdk-python/docs/source/user/defining-data-model.rst

 It is identified by a `name`, that must be unique in a given data model (that is, we can't have two attributes that share the same name).

-Every attribute has a `type`, that specify the domain of the property, that is, the possible values that the attribute can assume.
+Every attribute has a `type`, that specifies the domain of the property, that is, the possible values that the attribute can assume.
 At the moment, we support four types of attributes: